kelvinchanwh/js-rss-reader/README.md

 # RSS Reader (JavaScript)
 RSS reader written in JavaScript.

->💁 If you're getting `Cross origin requests are only supported for HTTP` error while opening the HTML with `file:///` protocol, just open and save the HTML file using a text editor, that should resolve the issue.
+Will grab, read a RSS feed using JavaScript.
+To circumvent any Cross-Origin (CORS) problems the feed is fetched via Yahoo's YQL service.

+Pure JavaScript - not dependent on jQuery or anything else (only a current browser).